SharePoint/sp-dev-docs/docs/schema/module-element-module.md

 ### Remarks

 The **Module** element specifies a file or collection of files and a location where the files are installed during site creation.
-If the file is a Web Part Page, the module definition can specify which Web Parts should be included on the page.
+If the file is a web part Page, the module definition can specify which Web Parts should be included on the page.

 ## Example